Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Captured dark matter inside Supernovae

 \section{Captured dark matter inside Supernovae}

 Stars embedded in a galactic halo gravitationally capture DM via scatterings with the constituent nucleons.
 An incoming DM particle with velocity $u$ relative to the star scatters off a nucleon, loses kinetic energy, and becomes bound if its post-collision velocity is below the escape velocity $v_{\rm esc}$.
-After repeated scatterings, captured DM thermalises and settles into the stellar core.
-Hence, over the lifetime of the star, we expect a considerable buildup of DM concentration inside the celestial object.
+After repeated scatterings, captured DM thermalises and settles inside the star.
+Hence, over the lifetime of the star, \MS{prior to core collapse}, we expect a considerable buildup of DM concentration inside the celestial object. \MS{The capture rates discussed in this section depend on progenitor properties such as the stellar radius, escape velocity, density profile, and lifetime.
+In contrast, the cooling calculation discussed in Sec.~\ref{sec:2} applies to the proto-neutron star formed after the collapse of the stellar core and is characterised by the core temperature and density.}

+Note that, in this work, we do not model the full time-dependent evolution of the stellar profile after the DM capture.
+Instead, we assume that the DM population accumulated during the progenitor phase is retained during the formation of the proto-neutron core after the collapse.
+This approximation allows us to estimate the impact of the captured dark matter on the post-collapse cooling phase, while keeping the analysis analytically tractable.
+The conditions under which this can be feasible is being investigated in a follow-up work.

-The captured DM alters the landscape of the cooling mechanism dramatically.
-This happens primarily because the presence of DM provides an additional scattering channel for $A'$, with a mean free path given by $\lambda_\chi \equiv 1/(n_\chi\, \sigma_{\chi\,A'})$.
-Hence, the inverse mean free path is modified as
+The captured DM alters the landscape of the cooling mechanism dramatically. \MS{The captured DM population is characterised by a local number density $n_\chi(r)$.} This happens primarily because the presence of DM provides an additional scattering channel for $A'$, with a mean free path given by $\lambda_\chi \equiv 1/(n_\chi\, \sigma_{\chi\,A'})$, where \MS{$\sigma_{\chi A'}$ indicates the DM-dark photon scattering cross-section}.
+Hence, the total inverse mean free path is modified as

 Whether DM affects the cooling depends on whether the DM-dark photon scattering contributes significantly to the opacity.
 This is determined by comparing $n_\chi(r)\sigma_{\chi A'}$ with the baryonic contribution $n_p(r)\sigma_{pA'}$.
 Two cases may arise.
 If $\lambda_\chi > \lambda_p$, interaction of $A'$ with nucleons dominates, the cooling mechanism remains the same as described in section~\ref{sec:2}.
 On the other hand, if $\lambda_\chi < \lambda_p$, the interaction of $A'$ with DM dominates.
 This can lead to the formation of the photosphere, a surface of last scattering of $A'$ with DM, with a radius $r_{A'}$, defined by